heholek/copyparty/.github/ISSUE_TEMPLATE/bug_report.md

 * python version:
 * copyparty arguments:
 * filesystem (`lsblk -f` on linux):
+* run copyparty with `--version` and copy the last 3 lines

 **Client details**
 if the issue is possibly on the client-side, then mention some of the following: